Top 50 Best Assassin Movies To Watch In 2026

 $2,340,425

-Directed and written by John Woo, "The Killer" is a riveting action thriller featuring Chow Yun-fat, Danny Lee, and Sally Yeh in leading roles.
-The narrative centers on Jeffrey, a skilled assassin who finds himself betrayed by his employer after revealing his plan to retire following one last job.
+Directed and written by John Woo, "The Killer" is a gripping action thriller starring Chow Yun-fat, Danny Lee, and Sally Yeh.
+The story follows Jeffrey, a highly skilled assassin, who becomes a target after his employer betrays him when he announces plans to retire following one final job.

-This film marked a significant breakthrough in John Woo's career and became a touchstone for modern action cinema.
+This film proved to be a major milestone in John Woo's career and set a new standard for modern action movies, inspiring countless filmmakers around the world.

 ActionMysteryThriller